 The Ottauquechee River watershed was divided into nineteen reaches for the 2012 assessment, eighteen on the main stem and one on Reservoir Brook, a tributary.
 The study encompassed approximately nineteen miles of stream channel.
 This assessment was helpful in identifying major stressors to geomorphic stability in the Ottauquechee River watershed.
 The primary problem is channel straightening and corridor encroachment associated with the existence of major roads and development.
 In some cases, this encroachment has limited floodplain access and has caused moderate to extreme channel degradation (lowering of the bed) resulting in sediment buildup, channel widening, and planform adjustment (lateral movement).
 Channel straightening has resulted in a reduction in habitat quality and diversity.
-A lack of high quality streamside buffers along the Ottauquechee River and parts of Reservoir Brook are exacerbating instability and erosion.
+A lack of high-quality streamside buffers along the Ottauquechee River and parts of Reservoir Brook are exacerbating instability and erosion.

 A list of 35 potential restoration and conservation projects was developed during project identification.
-Types of projects include: river corridor protection through easements, improving riparian buffers, improved stormwater management, and alternative analyses for removal of an old road, a windrow berm and two old bridge abutments.
-Phase 3 surveys for active restoration projects, may be required at some point in the near future for project design and permitting.
+Types of projects include river corridor protection through easements, improving riparian buffers, improved stormwater management, and alternative analyses for removal of an old road, a windrow berm and two old bridge abutments.
+Phase 3 surveys for active restoration projects will soon be required in the permitting process.